-- Step 3: Add all the ingredients to the pot, stir with your wooden spoon to combine.
+- Step 3: Add all the remaining ingredients to a large Dutch Oven pot, stir with your wooden spoon to combine.

-- Step 4: Cover and cook over a low heat for 3-4 hours.
+- Step 4: Cover and let the chili cook over a low heat for 3-4 hours.

 Hint: if you are short on time, you could use canned beans.
 Make sure to rinse them off before adding to the chili or they may add too much sodium.

-- Ground Meat - instead of ground venison you could use turkey or beef with this recipe.
+- Ground Meat - instead of ground venison you could use ground turkey or ground beef with this recipe.

 - Sweetness - I use carrots to sweeten this dish, but if you prefer you could just use sugar.